 It is simple to ride a basic change of pace without achieving any of the goals set out above by aiding incorrectly, but doing that is a waste of a valuable opportunity.

-Correctly aiding the transition may take time to learn, and discipline to apply every time you ride this transition, but is well worth the effort in terms of developing your horse physically, and opening up new horizons, as well as gaining better marks in your tests.
+Correctly aiding the transition may take time to learn, and will take discipline to apply it every time you ride this transition, but is well worth the effort in terms of developing your horse physically as well as gaining better marks in your dressage tests.

 - How to Ride a Good Trot-Walk-Trot Transition